AFO (CAFO/MAFO) Webpage

 NOTE: The permit fee and annual fee for coverage under the AFO General Discharge Permit have been waived until further notice.

-VII.
 Public Process for CAFOs and MAFOs:

-CAFOs: A public hearing will be held upon request to review MDE’s preliminary approval of the required CNMP if a written request is received on or before twenty (20) calendar days of the publication of notice on the MDE website.
+CAFOs: A public hearing will be held upon request to review MDE’s preliminary approval of the required CNMP if a written request is received on or before twenty (20) calendar days of the publication of notice of MDE’s preliminary approval on the MDE website.
 The request should indicate the name, address, and daytime telephone number of the person making the request, the name of any party whom the person making the request may represent, and the name of the operation.
 Interested parties may also submit written comments whether or not a hearing is requested.
 Any written comments concerning the preliminary approval must be received by the close of business, thirty (30) calendar days after the publication of notice on MDE's website.
 Requests for a public hearing or written comments should be sent to: Mr. Horacio Tablada, Director, Land Management Administration, 1800 Washington Blvd., Baltimore, MD 21230-1719.
 Upon prior request, MDE will provide an interpreter for the deaf or hearing-impaired persons.

 CAFOs and MAFOs: The NOI and required plan(s) will be available for review at the location indicated in the search on the MDE website as “Plan Review Location”, and at MDE by appointment.
 For further information regarding this notice, to schedule an appointment to review the NOI or the required plan(s), or to request an interpreter, please contact Mr. Gary Kelman, Head, AFO Section at (410) 537-4423.